AnshGour2006/Interactive-quiz-application/README.md

 // Ansh Gour
 ..
 Basically in this website we use html css and js but mostly js i used for responsivenss

+//Ansh Gour
+//This is my First year -ist sem project

 The answer is a resounding, “Yes.”